tompiler/tompiler-net/src/posts/tompiler.md

-Hello, my name is tom.
+Hello!
+My name is Tom.

 I'm a software engineer living in London.

-Here is a picture of me taken by a socially distanced photographer:
+Here is a picture of me taken by a socially distanced photographer 👇